The Future of Campus Identity Launching Fall 2027

 Student Government surveys show overwhelming student support for digital IDs, especially among on-campus residents who depend heavily on ID access for daily activities.

-Create a foundation for a seamless urban campus experience through greater access and opportunity.
+Create a foundation for a seamless urban campus experience through greater access and opportunity for the whole community.

-Reduce University ID card production and management expenditures, while minimizing the financial burden on students for initial issuance and replacements.
+Reduce University ID card production expenditures while minimizing the financial burden on students for initial issuance and replacements.

 Executive Officio Steering Committee Members